PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 The product header displays the product:
 - Name - Text Input - Language-Selector
-- Cover image
+- Cover image - Image
-- price tax excluded
-- price tax included
+- Price Tax Excluded
+- Price Tax Included
+- Tax - Label - see the component in the Pricing Tab
-- quantity
+- Quantity - Lable
+For a product with combination, it displays the total quantity from all the combination
-- product type and product type’s icon
+- Product type and product type’s icon - Button
-- References
+- References - List of labels

 And 3 buttons:
 - Open another product, the button displays a list of product